ransomhacker/Diwali-Sales/README.md

 From above Analysis we can conclude that,
 "**Married women age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category**"

+## Source File for anslysis is Diwali Sales data.csv